johnhyde/island/03 one fine gay.md

 "Hold on!" bellowed Thomas. "**I'll** be asking the questions here!"

-"What color was Washington's white horse?!"
+"What color was Washington's white horse?!"[@ This is also a classic trick question ~M]

 "White!" declared Thomas.
 "Ha!
 My turn.
 How did you know I was a detective?!"